-This blog focuses and offers you access to free newspaper fonts that all the designers should access.
+This blog focuses on and offers you access to free newspaper fonts that all designers should access.
 Let us take a look at them.

 This is one of those fonts which give off a very modern and classic feel.
 It is a display font that is inspired by the Didone style and created by Rajesh Rajput.
 Emberly is also available for use as a variable font and is an excellent option for headlines.